luuisAfonso/shortener-webapp/README.md

     ng serve

 ### backend

+#### POSTGRESQL Database
+Create a Postgres Database named `url_shortener`, with the owner being the `postgres` and password being `root`

+#### spring-boot project
-Import the project as a Maven project/spring-boot project to your IDE and just start the spring-boot application using your IDE and it should be all set-up.
+Import the project as a Maven project/spring-boot project to your IDE and just change some properties under the `urlshortener/src/main/resources/application.properties`

+    ...

+    spring.jpa.hibernate.ddl-auto=create
+    ...

+start the spring-boot application and it will create the DB for you.
+After starting for the first time, change the `create` property to `none` like this:

+    ...
+    spring.jpa.hibernate.ddl-auto=none
+    ...

+ now just run the spring-boot application and it should be all set-up.

 The backend was done only using the idea IDE, and if you have it should be easier to set up everything.
 But I guess that you can just open in another IDE and just run the spring-boot application normally.